Anouk Vetter

-Anouk Vetter (/nl/; born 4 February 1993) is a Dutch track and field athlete who competes in the combined events.
+Anouk Vetter (/nl/; born 4 February 1993) is a retired Dutch track and field athlete who competes in the combined events.

 She won the silver medal in the heptathlon at the 2020 Tokyo Olympics.
 Vetter claimed bronze and silver in the event at the 2017 and 2022 World Athletics Championships respectively.
 She took the gold medal at the 2016 European Championships.

 She is the Dutch record holder for the heptathlon with a score 6867 points, and won eight national titles (mostly for the long jump).

 Early life

 Anouk Vetter was on born 4 February 1993 in Amsterdam in the Netherlands.

 Vetter was exposed to athletics at a very young age.
 Her father, Ronald Vetter, is a long-standing athletics coach and her mother, Gerda Vetter-Blokziel a two-time Dutch javelin champion.
 "I grew up on the track, running around from the age of four and five playing on the high jump mat," she recalls.